grafana/grafana-zabbix/docs/sources/installation/index.md

 systemctl restart grafana-server
 ```

-Read more about installing plugins in [Grafana docs](http://docs.grafana.org/plugins/installation/)
+Read more about installing plugins in [Grafana docs](https://grafana.com/docs/plugins/installation/)

 **WARNING!** The only reliable installation method is `grafana-cli`.
-Any other ways should be treated as a workaround an don't provide any backward-compatibulity guaranties.
+Any other way should be treated as a workaround and doesn't provide any backward-compatibility guaranties.

 ## From github repo
 **WARNING!** This way doesn't work anymore (`dist/` folder was removed from git).
 Use `grafana-cli` or build plugin from sources.